-- Idox Elections, the electoral management software (EMS) supplier.
+- Democracy Counts, the electoral management software (EMS) supplier.
 The EMS supplier provides an online polling station staff training programme.
 The supplier requires polling station staff’s names and email addresses.
 Staff’s personal details are held in the electoral management database.
 The software supplier may be able to access these records when assisting with technical support calls in relation to the administration of the database.

 How long do we store the personal information